How to Structure DDD in Golang

 After applying these changes, the test to order a product is even easier to follow.

 Now we finally have the final solution.
 A very simple to navigate, clean structured project.

 One last thing I like to recommend is the use of the cmd folder as found in many Go repositories.
 In that folder, all command-line tools should be found, and it can be more than one.
 For the sake of concluding this article, I will create a main program in the cmd folder.

 Let’s order a beer to celebrate.

 This concludes this very long two-part series about DDD.

 You can find the full code on GitHub.

-As always, feel free to reach out to me on any of my social media.
-I do love feedback, criticism, and even flaming.
+As always, feel free to reach out to me on any of my social media which you find below.

 If you enjoyed my writing, please support future articles by buying me an Coffee